hilalibrahim/hilalibrahim/README.md

 - 🌱 I’m currently learning Datascience and Machine learning
 - 👯 I’m looking to collaborate on Interesting projects.
 - 🤔 I’m looking for help with Learning new tech
-- 💬 Ask me about Projects,Movies,Camera,Cricket,Football
+- 💬 Ask me about Projects, Movies, Camera, Cricket, Football
 - 📫 How to reach me: hilalkizhoor@gmail.com

 ## 🔧 Technologies & Tools